What is Metal Injection Molding? How does It work?

 Metal Injection Molding Features

-The MIM process is a manufacturing process that injects powdered metals into a die to create components with unique chemical compositions and mechanical, and physical properties.
-Multiple MIM advantages and properties cannot be achieved through traditional precision casting methods.
+The MIM process is manufacturing that injects powdered metals into a die to create components with unique chemical compositions and mechanical and physical properties.
+Traditional precision casting methods cannot achieve multiple MIM advantages and properties.
 Metal injection molding technology can create porous, semi-dense, or fully dense materials and products, such as oil bearings, gears, cams, guide rods, knives, and more.
 The MIM process is a net-shape process that does not require cutting or machining.

 Minimizes segregation of alloy components